White Film on Top of Water in the Fish Tank? Here’s How to Fix

 white film on top of aquarium water

-The white film is not extremely visible in the example above – things will usually look much worse (don’t look at the reflection of my neon, but the white stuff around it).
+The white film is not extremely visible in the example above taken from one of my aquariums.
+Usually, things will usually look much worse (don’t look at the reflection of my neon, but the white stuff around it).

-After more time, it can even form white, root-looking things that go down into the aquarium.
+After more time, it can even form white, root-looking extensions that go down into the aquarium.
 They won’t move or anything, but look pretty bad.

 These will normally form in smaller tanks – like Betta bowls (or even jarrariums) that don’t have proper water filtration, but could end up forming in larger tanks where water is not moving.